raspibo/eventman/README.md

 EventMan will help you handle your list of attendees at an event, managing the list of registered persons and marking persons as present.

 Main features:
-- quickly mark a registered person as an attendee.
+- quickly mark a registered person as an attendee
-- easy way to add a new person, if it's already known from a previous event.
+- easy way to add a new person, if it's already known from a previous event or if it's a completely new person
-- fast and simple way to add a completely new person.
-- it's easy to import EventBrite CSV files.
+- can import Eventbrite CSV export files
 - RESTful interface
 - ability to run triggers to respond to an event (e.g. when a person is marked as attending to an event)